oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshyMEF.md

 One thing unique about her is that ToshyMEF is that she's slightly homophobic.
 ToshyMEF is this way because she believes that LG TVs is better than LGBTQ+.
 This homophobia is not severe like wishing someone to die, but she targets the LGBTQ+ people more than the rest, to flex LG TVs.
 We all know [why](#Identity) do we?

+But, just trust me she ain't the worst at this.
+It's quite tame compared to IRL.
+Don't expect roman candles, just snubbery.
+Yep, she just snubs you.
+ToshyMEF wouldn't go out of her way to crucify or immolate you.
+Just pick the heteros more than the homos.

 So, she's a sassy-aah rude californian slight homophobe.
+Tamer than most ig.

 ## Relations